4 minute read

 The previous problem was cute, but it made me wonder if I can find a way to approximate (small) numbers raised to (small) irrational powers without using a calculator (no logarithms and radicals), by relying solely on addition and multiplication.
 Basically I was looking for a solution where pen, paper and patience are enough.

-This is mostly a joke, so in case you don’t want to continue reading, here is the answer:
+This is primarily a joke, so if you don’t want to continue reading, here is the answer:

 \[a^{\sqrt{c}} \approx \frac{-120-60[\frac{5c^{2}+10c+1}{c^{2}+10c+5}*\frac{3(a-1)(a+1)}{a^{2}+4a+1}]-12[\frac{5c^{2}+10c+1}{c^{2}+10c+5}*\frac{3(a-1)(a+1)}{a^{2}+4a+1}]^{2}-[\frac{5c^{2}+10c+1}{c^{2}+10c+5}*\frac{3(a-1)(a+1)}{a^{2}+4a+1}]^{3}}{-120+60[\frac{5c^{2}+10c+1}{c^{2}+10c+5}*\frac{3(a-1)(a+1)}{a^{2}+4a+1}]-12[\frac{5c^{2}+10c+1}{c^{2}+10c+5}*\frac{3(a-1)(a+1)}{a^{2}+4a+1}]^{2}+[\frac{5c^{2}+10c+1}{c^{2}+10c+5}*\frac{3(a-1)(a+1)}{a^{2}+4a+1}]^{3}}\]